TransAtlantic Way: Ultra-Distance Cycling in Ireland’s Wild West

 But after trawling through maps and researching the routes of pre-existing audax events, with a view to linking them all together for a quasi-‘TransEngland’, he decided that the route would require riders to navigate hundreds upon hundreds of miles of busy main road, ‘and that didn’t really do it for me.’

-As a second-generation Irishman though, having spent time there and completed some long distance rides in the country too, O’Sullivan’s mind eventually came to rest on the Emerald Isle, and through his subsequent research, the newly-established Wild Atlantic Way.
+As a second-generation Irishman though, having spent time there and completed some long-distance rides in the country too, O’Sullivan’s mind eventually came to rest on the Emerald Isle, and through his subsequent research, the newly-established Wild Atlantic Way.

 ‘In 2014 the Irish tourist board basically just joined all of the western coastal roads together between Derry and Kinsale, creating a trail the length of the country, and called it the Wild Atlantic Way,’ O’Sullivan says of the trail, which forms roughly 90% of the race’s total route.

 ‘Traditionally the west coast of Ireland has been a very poor area.
 The conditions for farming aren’t great, which meant it was left untouched throughout the whole industrial revolution that swept through the rest of Europe, so it hasn’t really been touched.
-Apart from a few roads and fields it’s still more or less as it would have looked hundreds, if not thousands, of years ago.’
+Apart from a few roads and fields, it’s still more or less as it would have looked hundreds, if not thousands, of years ago.’

 ‘The scenery is spectacular, it’s fantastic cycling, and all the infrastructure is there too – bed and breakfasts, hostels, hotels, restaurants.
 You’ve got to remember that a lot of these racers are taking their holiday time from work to go and do these events, so there needs to be a bit of fun involved – it’s not all about torment.’

-Indeed, one of adventure racing’s greatest assets is that it goes far beyond just riding a bike and partaking in challenge.
+Indeed, one of adventure racing’s greatest assets is that it goes far beyond just riding a bike and partaking in the challenge.
 For many, it’s that travel element of seeing new places, meeting new people, and discovering new ideas that is as enticing as the riding itself, and this fact isn’t lost on O’Sullivan.

 ‘When I did the TransAm and the Transcon, I could feel that I was going across a whole continent.
 Each state or country would change and be very different, geographically and climatically, from the last, and the Wild Atlantic Way is a bit like that.
 It changes from rolling hills to craggy cliffs to flat landscape to forest, and you go through nine different counties in which the people change too; their accents and the way they look.
 You get a sense of passing through a whole country, rather than just getting to know one place.